Add a search bar

 Staff and community members who have access to items that have been shared internally can view these private items in search results when signed in with their account.

-Use this card when you want to add a search bar to a site or page layout.
+Add a search bar to a site or page layout by configuring a search card.

-1. Add a Search card to the layout.
+3. Drag a Search card onto a row in the layout.

 How searching works